-There is a single grade for the course given on the basis of a group-based term paper (two weeks, from Week 10 to Week 12, maximum 4 students).
+The grade for the course is given on the basis of a group-based term paper (two weeks, from Week 10 to Week 12, maximum 4 students in each group).

-The exam can only be answered in English.
+The term paper can only be written in English.

 A - F

 PC: Word, PowerPoint, Excel.

-Selected academic articles and bookchapters to be announced.
-All lecture notes and case study notes form part of the curriculum
+Selected academic articles and book chapters available on Canvas/Leganto.
+All lecture notes and case study notes also form part of the curriculum.

 - ECTS Credits